Michael Miller (basketball): Early coaching career

 Miller began his coaching career at the age of 16, starting with youth basketball teams and a local YMCA team while still a student at Crescenta Valley High School.
 He later worked as an assistant coach for Glendale Community College, La Canada High School, and Blair High School.
-His first significant coaching position came in 1987, when Cathedral High School's athletic director, Tim Salter, hired him after seeing Miller coach his son's YMCA team.
-Under Miller's leadership, Cathedral's basketball team achieved a 43-11 record, capturing the Santa Fe League title for the first time in nine years.
+His first significant coaching position came in 1987, when Cathedral High School's athletic director, Tim Salter, hired him after seeing Miller coach Blair HS Principal, Chuck Parcell's son's YMCA team at the Crescenta-Canada YMCA in LaCanada, CA. Under Miller's leadership, Cathedral's basketball team achieved a 43-11 record, capturing the Santa Fe League title for the first time in nine years.

 From 1987 to 1989, Miller's tenure marked the most successful period in Cathedral's history.
 He then moved to Ribet Academy in Los Angeles, where he led the team to two Southern Section High School Championships in 1990 and 1991, and a state championship in 1991.